 Yes, you can win games by a score of 1-0 as the Royals showed last night.
-The Nationals went into the bottom of the top of the 10th inning last night in a 0-0 tie, and lost after an error on a ball that should have been scooped by the first baseman.
+The Nationals went into the top of the 10th inning last night in a 0-0 tie, and lost after an error on a ball that should have been scooped by the first baseman.
 The little things.
 You’ve read this same article 26 times before.
 Some of these words and sentences need to be repeated.
 The little things matter.

 The value of just one run is what can change seasons.
 The teams that win 1-run games with consistency usually go to the playoffs.
 The teams that don’t — are the teams that consistently do not execute, and generally finish with losing records.
+Okay, the Nats excelled last year in one run games and did not make the playoffs.
+That is an exception.
+Some would say that luck is the biggest factor — and luck certainly plays a factor.
+But look at it this way, that if the Nationals really excelled in one run games, they could have been a playoff contender like they were at the end of June.

 Maybe the best chance for the Nats to score was in the 8th inning when the team’s best baserunner, Jacob Young, reached second base on a hustle double with 1-out.
 With Ildemaro Vargas inserted as a pinch-hitter and batting right-handed, why not roll the dice and have Young steal 3rd base?
 That way a productive out could bring the winning run in by manufacturing the run.
 Instead, Young was stranded and did not score.